-Latin language and literature, especially poetry of the late Republic and Augustan age
+Latin language and literature, especially Republican and Augustan poetry

 - Roman elegy and epic

 - Catullus, Lucretius, Vergil, Propertius, Tibullus, and Ovid

 Greek language and literature, especially Archaic and Hellenistic poetry

 The ancient literary tradition

 - Tracing the development of a cultural concept